Territory of the Rapid Support Forces: Ban on fleeing

 The RSF imposed a ban on residents of West Darfur from fleeing to the Republic of Chad with limited exceptions shortly after the takeover of the border post at Kereneik.

 Evacuation

-On the 7 October 2024 when the RSF begun withdraw from the East Nile district of Khartoum State, it ordered the evacuation of civilians from the Hilat Hamad, Hilat Khogali, and Al-Danaqla neighborhoods.
+On 7 October 2024, when the RSF began withdrawing from the East Nile district of Khartoum State, it ordered the evacuation of civilians from the Hilat Hamad, Hilat Khogali, and Al-Danaqla neighborhoods.

 Government buildings used by the RSF

 The Rapid Support Forces used government buildings in Ed Daein and Nyala.

+Governance members

+The territory's government members were both civilian ones and also ones of the Rapid Support Forces, due that some RSF positions were also governance positions during that period.